swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 ### Memberships

 AMY is also used to track all Carpentries memberships.
-To create a new membership, the site must first be listed as an [organization](#adding-a-new-organization) in AMY.
+To create a new membership, the site must first be listed as an [organisation](#adding-a-new-organization) in AMY.

-On the organization's page, click the green "Add a membership" button.
+On the organisation's page, click the green "Add a membership" button.
 Enter the following information:

 * Variant (membership type)
 * Agreement start and end dates
 * Contribution type (Financial, Person-days, or other)
 * Workshops without admin fee per agreement
-* Self organized workshops per agreement (can be left blank as this is typically unlimited)
+* Self organised workshops per agreement (can be left blank as this is typically unlimited)
-* Instructor training seats (actual number alloted in contract)
+* Instructor training seats (actual number allotted in contract)
 * Additional instructor training seats (any additional seats allowed beyond contracted amount)
 * Notes.